RodG1/HelloWorld/README.md

 # HelloWorld
 Hello github community! this is my first repository.

-and this is my first change on the readme file on the new branch c:
+this is a delete haha

 I forgot to add a comment